aws-samples/remote-swe-agents/AmazonQ.md

 - **CDK Snapshot Test Failures**: When modifying infrastructure in CDK, snapshot tests may fail.
 Update snapshots using `cd cdk && npm run test -- -u`
 - **Import errors from agent-core**: Always use the official export paths defined in agent-core's package.json.
 Do not directly import from internal paths like `@remote-swe-agents/agent-core/lib/todo` or `@remote-swe-agents/agent-core/schema/todo` as these are not officially exported and may cause build failures.
 - **Server actions returning void error**: When using `useAction` hook, make sure you're using callbacks for success/error handling rather than directly awaiting the return value.
 If you see errors like `Property 'data' does not exist on type 'void'`, use the onSuccess/onError pattern shown above.
-- **Subpaths in schema imports**: When importing from agent-core schema, always import from the main schema path (`@remote-swe-agents/agent-core/schema`) instead of subpaths like `@remote-swe-agents/agent-core/schema/agent` to avoid build issues.